8-year-old dies after mistaking meth for breakfast cereal

 The boy's father allegedly threatened a female friend at gunpoint when she tried to call 911 for help.
 Prosecutors said he even stopped his own parents from getting help for the boy, who was having seizures and convulsing.

-"A 8-year-old child more than likely suffered for many hours," detective Tom Barker said.
+"An 8-year-old child more than likely suffered for many hours," detective Tom Barker said.
 "It upsets you."

 Investigators said the elder Collman's previous record includes charges for trafficking and sexual misconduct with a minor.
 He was also arrested by police once for a high-speed chase.